Dishes With Dad

 This Carolina gold barbecue sauce is a great choice for most of your favorite barbecue dishes.
 It's perfect when you want a sauce that's not overly sweet.

-Side view of a pork bbq sandwich dripping with gold barbecue sauce.
+A pork bbq sandwich dripping with gold barbecue sauce.

 Is Carolina gold sauce spicy?